TabArena/tabarena_benchmarking_examples/README.md

 # TabArena Benchmarking Examples

 This repository contains examples for benchmarking predictive machine learning models with TabArena.

 ## Content Overview

-* `./tabarena_minimal_example/` - contains a minimal example of how to use TabArena for benchmarking.
+* `./tabarena_minimal_example/` - contains several minimal examples for using TabArena.
 * `./tabflow_slurm/` - contains code for benchmarking with TabArena on a SLURM cluster.

 ## Download Benchmarking Examples Repo